lauritswl/Laurits_Vault/CogNotes/SociCog/301  Social Cognition.md

 - Cultural transmission as a **framework to investigate** certain behavioural phenomena
 	- e.g. broken whisper game - where a sentence changes greatly after a few chain links.
 - Social

+# Tylén 2020
+What research questions do you think they were trying to address?
+How do the methods used enrich our understanding of the evolution of symbolic behaviour?
+Consider what questions and methods you would use if you were going to design an experiment on a similar topic that used materials from the archaeological record.